 Journalist Tracie Williams arrested at Standing Rock

-Tracie Williams, an independent photojournalist, was arrested while covering events at the Dakota Access Pipeline camp.
+Tracie Williams, an independent photojournalist, was arrested on Feb.
+23, 2017, while covering events at the Dakota Access Pipeline camp.
 Police seized her phone, camera, lenses, external battery packs, blank flash cards, and data discs and held them as evidence.

 Williams is charged with physical obstruction of government function, a Class A misdemeanor that could result in a year in jail.
 According to police records, Williams pleaded not guilty.